MSSW Application Requirements and Instructions

 21 hours per week

-Five-Term InternationalIn-Person OnlyA program for international students unfamiliar with the U.S. social welfare system, requiring five terms of study, including a summer immersion.International students new to the U.S. social welfare system and who speak English as an additional language.Fall3 days per week
+Five-Term InternationalIn-Person OnlyA five-term pathway for international students who are unfamiliar with the U.S. social welfare system, including a summer immersion.International students new to the U.S. social welfare system who speak English as an additional language.Fall3 days per week

 Part-Time Pathways